 Lavender vs. Chamomile: Which Scent Is Right for You?

 Both botanicals calm the mind, but they work differently.
-A guide to choosing your perfect match.
+A guide to choosing between lavender and chamomile eye masks for sleep, anxiety, and relaxation.

 Two Paths to Calm